 Your degree in Criminal Justice will open doors to an array of opportunities, from fieldwork, to lab work, to the courtroom, and beyond.
 You will be prepared for the impact of rapidly developing technology in the ever-changing world of law enforcement.

 Why Study Criminal Justice at Rivier?

-Whether you dream of working in law enforcement, corrections, probation/parole, with at-risk youth or with victims of crime, Rivier’s B.S. in Criminal Justice program will make your dream a reality.
+Whether you have an interest in working in law enforcement, corrections, probation/parole, with at-risk youth or with victims of crime, Rivier’s B.S. in Criminal Justice program will make your plan a reality.

 With classes in law, behavioral, natural, and social sciences, as well as the humanities, all supported by Rivier’s core curriculum, you’ll develop the interpersonal skills, technology, and critical-thinking skills you’ll need to thrive in the workplace.

 In the B.S. in Criminal Justice program, you will: